ucam-department-of-psychiatry/camcops/docs/source/developer/internationalization.rst

 - Task-specific XML files.

   These are loaded by the server (see :ref:`EXTRA_STRING_FILES
-  <serverconfig_extra_string_files>`) and downloaded by the client.
-They
+  <EXTRA_STRING_FILES>`) and downloaded by the client.
+They contain string
-  contain string versions in different languages.
+  versions in different languages.

   Client calls look like ``xstring("stringname")``, or ``xstring(STRINGNAME)``.